1861 - 1983 20c Great Americans: Thomas H. Gallaudet

 After graduating, Gallaudet considered a career in law, trade, or theology.
 He chose to attend Andover Theological Seminary and became a preacher in 1814.
 However, Gallaudet changed his plans after he met a young girl named Alice Cogswell.
 Alice had suffered a terrible fever that left her deaf.
 At the time, America had no schools that taught deaf children, so her father, Mason Fitch Cogswell, met with Gallaudet.

-After spending some time with the girl, Gallaudet believed that, contrary to popular belief, she could be taught.
+After spending some time with the girl, Gallaudet believed that, contrary to practices at the time, she could be taught.
 Cogswell and nine other citizens realized the need for a special school for these children.
 They raised money and sent Gallaudet to Europe to find qualified teachers.

 Read More - Click Here